Efficient Gaussian Process Classification-based Physical-Layer Authentication with Configurable Fingerprints for 6G-Enabled IoT: Performance Evaluation and Simulation Results

-Fig. \ref{fig5} presents the authentication performance under non-IRS and IRS-assisted wireless environments.
-Regardless of the iteration numbers, the authentication error rate of all the proposed schemes under non-IRS scenarios is always around 0.5.
-Due to the severe decline of Rayleigh channels, it is challenging to effectively learn the inherent characteristics of fingerprints.
-In contrast, the created transmission path by IRS has better channel quality, which is modeled as cascade Rician channels.
-Therefore, the proposed schemes can obtain much better authentication performance with the help of IRS.
-Fig. \ref{fig5} shows the effectiveness of IRS in enhancing authentication performance compared with the conventional non-IRS-based PLA framework under low SNR environments.
+\textbf{Effectiveness of RISs.} Fig. \ref{fig5} presents the authentication performance in non-RIS and RIS-assisted wireless environments.
+In non-RIS environments with low SNRs, the channels between Alice/Eve and Bob are modeled as Rayleigh channels, characterized by severe fading.
+Across all iterations, the authentication error rate of the proposed fingerprint selection algorithms remains consistently around 0.5 in non-RIS scenarios.
+Due to the severe fading of the Rayleigh channel, there is significant overlap in the channel fingerprint space of Alice and Eve.
+Despite the gradual increase in labeled fingerprint samples, effectively learning the inherent characteristics of fingerprints remains challenging for the PLA model.
+In contrast, the channel quality improves with the transmission paths created by RISs.
+With increasing iterations, an adequate number of labeled fingerprint samples significantly enhance authentication performance.
+Therefore, leveraging RIS assistance, the PLA model achieves superior authentication performance.
+For instance, compared to scenarios without RIS, the authentication error rate of the SALU algorithm with RIS assistance decreases by 98.69\%.
+Fig. \ref{fig5} shows the effectiveness of RISs in enhancing authentication performance compared with the conventional non-RIS-based PLA framework under low SNR environments.

-Fig. \ref{fig6} further provides the authentication performance versus different phase parameters of the IRS element $\theta=\theta_1=\theta_2=...=\theta_n$, where $\theta_n$ is the phase parameter of the $n$th IRS element.
-With the increase of the phase, the authentication error rate fluctuates with different amplitude.
-Fig. \ref{fig6} verifies that the choice of phase parameters of IRS has influences on the authentication performance.
-However, the optimization of IRS parameters is another important research area, and it is difficult to draw obvious conclusions about phase parameters of IRS and authentication error rate according to Fig. \ref{fig6}.
+\textbf{Performance versus RIS phase parameters.} Fig. \ref{fig6} illustrates the authentication performance across various phase parameters of the RIS element, denoted as $\theta=\theta_1=\theta_2=...=\theta_n$, where $\theta_n$ represents the phase parameter of the $n$th RIS element.
+As the phase increases, the authentication error rate displays fluctuations in amplitude.
+However, drawing definitive conclusions about the relationship between RIS phase parameters and authentication error rates from Fig. \ref{fig6} is challenging.
+The optimization of RIS parameters remains an important area of research.
+Fig. \ref{fig6} confirms that the choice of RIS phase parameters has a significant impact on authentication performance.